brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

 total from 1998-2012: Kentucky, Maine, Maryland, Oklahoma, Virginia, and South Carolina.

-{% include figure image_path="/assets/images/MarketSize_BottomStates.png" alt="this is a placeholder image" caption="The market size for the 6 states that produce the least amount of total honey from 1999-2012." %}
+{% include figure image_path="/assets/images/MarketSize_BottomStates.png" alt="this is a placeholder image" caption="The market size for the six states that produce the least amount of total honey from 1999-2012." %}

   These states have either always produced a small amount or have ceased to do so after a steady decline.
 This does make me wonder about what is happening with crops